-Where more than 60% of the Company is invested in "qualifying investments" (broadly speaking interest paying investments) at all times throughout the distribution period, distributions made by the Company will be interest distributions.
+Where more than 60% of the Company is invested in "qualifying investments" (broadly speaking interest paying investments, see further below) the Company will make an interest distribution.
 Where this is not the case, distributions made by the Company will be dividend distributions.

-All shareholders will be sent tax vouchers stating the make-up of their distributions and showing their taxable income.
+All Shareholders will be sent tax vouchers stating the make-up of their distributions and showing their taxable income.

-(B) Interest distributions
+(a)Interest distributions

-UK resident individuals
+(i) UK resident individuals

-Interest distributions paid by the Company (save in respect of distributions to certain qualifying shareholders) are treated as yearly interest and, as such, are subject to income tax.
+Interest distributions paid by the Company (save in respect of distributions to certain qualifying Shareholders) are treated as yearly interest and, as such, are subject to income tax.

-No income tax is required to be deducted at source from interest distributions, with the result that shareholders will receive interest distributions gross of any tax.
+No income tax is required to be deducted at source from interest distributions, with the result that Shareholders will receive interest distributions gross of any tax.

-Basic rate taxpayers are entitled to a personal savings allowance of \pounds 1,000.
-Higher rate taxpayers are entitled to a reduced personal savings allowance of \pounds 500 and additional rate taxpayers to no allowance.
+Basic rate taxpayers are entitled to a personal savings allowance, higher rate taxpayers are entitled to a reduced personal savings allowance and additional rate taxpayers have no personal savings allowance.

-Basic rate, higher rate and additional rate taxpayers are liable to income tax (in the case of basic rate and higher rate taxpayers, on the amount in excess of the applicable personal savings allowance) on any income distributions at the basic rate of 20%, the higher rate of 40% or the additional rate of 45% (as applicable).
+Basic rate, higher rate and additional rate taxpayers will pay income tax (in the case of basic rate and higher rate taxpayers, on the amount in excess of the applicable personal savings allowance) on any income distributions at the basic rate, the higher rate or the additional rate (as applicable).